-We understand that oversights happen but would appreciate prompt payment of this amount.
+We understand that oversights happen, but we would appreciate prompt payment of this amount.

-Could you please let our accounts department accounts@isla&co.com know when we can expect payment?
+Please let our accounts department, accounts@isla&co.com, know when we can expect payment.
 If payment has already been made, please disregard this email.
 If you believe an error has been made, don't hesitate to contact our accounts department to discuss the matter.